malc-u/fostoria/README.md

 - Button "Read more" to about page
 - Button "Order prints" - directing to the all photos gallery

+#### About page
+- information about the author
+- accordion with Frequently Asked Questions

 ### Features Left to Implement

 ## Technologies Used